GinnyXiao/walker_simulation/README.md

 - [x] Import nrw_demo pipeline
 - [x] Specify home positions (above the conveyor?)
 - [x] Enable both arms: add left arm picks
-- [ ] Change the tip link to palm link: plan the center of the palm to grasp pose
+- [x] Change the tip link to palm link: plan the center of the palm to grasp pose
 - [ ] Add grasping movements for hands
 - [ ] Take care not to topple the objects that the robot is not grasping
 - [x] Record statistics about the planner: planning time & execution time for the grasps (first & second)
 - [x] Play with the height and speed of the conveyor, home position of the right arm
+- [x] Add two step planning

 ## Troubleshooting